martinfekete10/Tuneful/README.md

 <h5 align="center">Tuneful requires macOS 13 Ventura or newer</h5>

 ## Installation

 ### Tuneful can be installed using standard installation process

 1. Download the latest [releases](https://github.com/martinfekete10/Tuneful/releases/latest/download/Tuneful.dmg)
 2. Open the downloaded `.dmg` file and drag the app to your Applications folder
 3. Launch the app, select you preferred streaming service and enjoy!

 ### Or using Homebrew

 `brew install martinfekete10/tap/tuneful`

 > [!NOTE]
-> This app has not been notarized by Apple, so a warning will appear when you launch Tuneful for the first time.
-To open Tuneful, right-click on the app icon in Finder and select "Open"
+> This app has not been notarized by Apple so a warning will appear when you launch Tuneful for the first time.
+To open Tuneful, right-click on the app icon in Finder and select "Open".

 ## Screenshots